 Prevention of Scabies

-Prevention of scabies can be a challenge; the following can help prevent scabies to a certain extent:
+Prevention of scabies can be a challenge.
+However, you can take the following precautions to prevent it to a certain extent:

 - Sweep and mop the floor regularly